 Adolescents need more sleep than adults.
 This supports teenagers to grow physically, but also benefits their growing brains.
-During the pandemic lockdown, many people of all ages have had difficulty sleeping.
+During lockdown, many people of all ages have had difficulty sleeping.
 Learning to sleep well is a key skill for life.
 Simple rules can help, like:

 - Keeping phones out of bedrooms, switched off or silent